Last Updated on

 At the very least, contact your local government officials to discuss the problem.
 They might be able to create legislation to protect your privacy.
 At the very least, they will offer some recommendations that are legal in the area.

-Featured Image Credit: david henrichs, Unsplash
+Featured Image Credit By david henrichs, Unsplash

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.